Stanley School-District No. 2

-Stanley School-District No. 2 is a historic one-room school building located at Chain O'Lakes State Park in Green Township, Noble County, Indiana.
+Stanley School-District No. 2 is a historic one-room school building located at Chain O'Lakes State Park in Green Township, Noble County, Indiana, United States.
 It was built in 1915, and is a one-story, "T"-plan, vernacular brick building.
 The front facade features a large central projecting gable topped by a belfry.
 The building operated as a school until 1954 and housed a nature center until 2013, when it was restored to a one-room school house.

 It was listed on the National Register of Historic Places in 2014.